Riya10031/dp-203-azure-data-engineer/Instructions/Labs/4-Azure-Databricks-SQL.md

     ![](./images/24-06-25-l4-14.png)

 1. Now the Dashboard has been published successfully.
 Click on **here** to view the Dashboard.
-Alternatively, you can also view the dashboard by navigating to the **Dashboard** at the left pane.
+Alternatively, you can also view the dashboard by navigating to the **Dashboard** in the left pane.

    ![](./images/ad-lab4-23.png)